 As a result of a successful diversification strategy, the company was able to displace the two top global players, including Arcelor Mittal’s Stilton plant and Evraz’ Rocky Mountain plant, and established dominance in the North American market for steel rails.

 Successful innovation requires getting winning technologies to market in record time.
-The objectives are two:
+The objectives are the following:

 The complexity of achieving both objectives at once presents a significant challenge even to the most advanced companies in innovation.
 In addition, each type of innovation presents its unique set of challenges.